frankois944/kmp-mvvm-exploration/README.md

 ## Thinking

-The goal of this experiment is to align the behavior between the Android ViewModel and the SwiftUI ViewModel.
+The goal of this playground is to align the behavior between the Android ViewModel and the SwiftUI ViewModel.
 It's not that simple, as the ViewModel model must be the same, but the lifecycle of the Viewholder is different.

 Look at the logs I added to verify the lifecycle, it should be exactly the same on each approach.